-If you're joining the booming digital economy by starting an home based business, you will need to learn the best marketing methods to get the best results.
-If you've been on social media, It doesn't take long to see that the competition is stiff and EVERYONE is on there, clamoring for attention.
-You need both online and offline methods to get more traffic and sales to build a thriving online business.
+If you've been on social media, it doesn't take long to see that the competition is stiff and EVERYONE is there, clamoring for attention.
+You'll need both online and offline methods to get more traffic and sales to build a thriving online business.
 To obtain a copy of this article in PDF format, click here.

 Stand Out From the Crowd...
 Do Something Different

 Competition is a good thing for you and everyone who uses a social media strategy to promote products and services.
 Social media marketing is one of the most effective ways to reach a wide and diverse audience to spread the word about your business.

 The downside of this method is that your advertising messages are diluted by the sheer number of people who are doing the same thing you're doing.
 To build an online business, you'll need to stand out from the crowd with some offline marketing as well.

 Offline marketing works well in to reach people in your local community and beyond.
 It can work well, depending on the method you use.
 The ones that work best for me are the ones that I use to spread the word as I go through my daily activities.

 Offline methods are also a great way to bring in family and friends to give them information on how they can buy products and services.
 If done well, your offline methods will encourage prospects to join you on social media and community sites so that you can communicate with them directly and build a relationship.

 Offline Recommendations to Build an Online Business